 The Destruction of the Plate

 When studying historical events there are many ways to learn about a certain subject.
 A couple of ways one can study a historical event is through the use of literature and films.
 While learning about the Russian Revolution, I read the section on the Russian Revolution in the novel Dark Continent by Mark Mazower and watched the silent film Battleship Potemkin directed by Sergei Eisenstein.
-In their own ways, both of these works touch upon the division of social classes in Russia in 1905 and the tension that accompanies the division.… Read the rest here
+In their own ways, both of these works touch upon the division of social classes in Russia in 1905 and the tension that accompanies the division.

 Socialism and Battleship Potemkin

 While watching the film, Battleship Potemkin (1925), directed by Sergei Eisenstein, I found it so interesting how it mimicked the Russian Revolution on a small scale.
 One of the first lines of dialogue was “We must stand in front of revolution”.
 This line came from one of the sailors and, in my opinion, was the most defining line in the movie.
-It represents the crucial role the working class played in not only this movie, or even in the revolution itself, but in socialism as a whole.… Read the rest here
+It represents the crucial role the working class played in not only this movie, or even in the revolution itself, but in socialism as a whole.
+With this, I can completely understand why this movie goes down in history as one of the best propaganda films of all time.

 Religion in Battleship Potemkin